-If you're looking for somewhere really special to start or end your safari then Giraffe Manor is a fantastic option.
+If you're looking for somewhere really special to start or end your safari in Kenya then Giraffe Manor is a fantastic option.
 Beautiful individually styled rooms, a unique welcoming committee of Rothschild's Giraffes and a fabulous setting ensure you enjoy a truly memorable stay in the quiet leafy suburbs of the capital.

 Giraffe Manor's story begins over 40 years ago with the 'Giraffe Lady,' Betty Leslie-Melville and her husband Jock who purchased the manor and land in the early 1970s.
 The couple devoted their life to the preservation of the species after they rescued and rehabilitated a young Rothschild's giraffe called Daisy, who would have been slaughtered after the land near Eldoret where she and her family had been living, was sold by the government.

 Realising the serious plight of the Rothschild's giraffe it wasn't long before Betty and Jock agreed to give another giraffe sanctuary - Marlon joined Daisy and soon after a breeding programme in partnership with Woburn Safari Park began.

 The manor opened its doors to visitors in 1983, run by Betty's son Rick.
 It is now part of the Safari Collection portfolio of lodges owned by the Carr-Hartleys.

 This exclusive boutique hotel reminiscent of 1930s grandeur, boasts expansive gardens, art deco features and four-poster beds.
 The hotel accommodates just 25 guests in 10 beautifully appointed luxury en suite rooms, each with their own distinct style.